sourcegraph/handbook/content/departments/engineering/teams/search/product.md

 ### Social

-We have two weekly "social" meetings, at times accounting for our large timezone spread:

-- EMEA-friendly: 07:45 UTC (09:45 CEST / 23:45 PST) on Wednesday
-- AMER-friendly: 16:00 UTC (18:00 CEST / 09:00 PST) on Thursday
+We have a weekly "social" meetings at 16:00 UTC (18:00 CEST / 09:00 PST) on Thursdays.

 The agenda for these is open: we can do tidbits, play a game, just have a casual chat...
 Anything we fancy!